 Episode 5: A Closer Look at BhutanVIEW EVENT DETAILS

-Through the Eyes of a Multimedia Journalist and a Journalist and Musician
+Through the Eyes of a Journalist and Musician

 In the final episode of the series, we’ll explore Bhutan – the landlocked country located in the Eastern Himalayas.
 Until the 1970s, Bhutan was extremely isolated from the rest of the world when media was allowed to cover the new king’s coronation.
 Up to now, the country could keep some of the less desirable aspects of modernity at bay.
 Coming to terms with the inevitability of change, Bhutan takes pride in the national identity it was able to preserve, which remains visible in the country’s cultural heritage, and in its political and socio-economic systems.

 How is Bhutan dealing with change that comes along with modernity?
 Who is driving these changes?
 What sort of generational issues, lifestyle trends and new occupation opportunities are present?
 And what’s the role of media in this process of development?